 Top 10 Ways to Kickstart Your Job Search

 Even if you’re not on the hunt for a new job today, it makes sense to be prepared to job search.
-You may decide it’s time to say goodbye to your current job, or your employer may decide you’re no longer needed—you never know for certain what might transpire at work.
+You may decide it’s time to say goodbye to your current job, or your employer may decide you’re no longer needed—you never know what might transpire at work.
 You might even spot a job posting at your dream company, and want to get your resume and application in as soon as you can.

-On average, people change jobs eleven times during their career, so it’s going to happen at some point.
+On average, people change jobs 11 times during their career, so it’s going to happen at some point.
 It’s better to be proactively prepared so you don't miss out on a good opportunity than to be reactive and job hunt in panic mode, scrambling to pull together a resume at the last minute.